 Read along with the Act!vated Actors

-Listen and read along as we tell you the story.
+Read along as you listen to the story.

 - Tar Baby: a trickster tale about the Rabbit (often called Brer Rabbit), who is a recurring character in these folktales.